rockdaboot/wget2/docs/wget2.md

 ### `-P prefix`, `--directory-prefix=prefix`

   Set directory prefix to prefix.
 The directory prefix is the directory where all other files and subdirectories will be saved to, i.e. the top of the retrieval tree.
-The default is . (the current directory).
+The default is `.`, the current directory.
+  If the directory `prefix` doesn't exist, it will be created.

 ## <a name="HTTP Options"/>HTTP Options